arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 In the main loop of the sketch, we will seek data sent over RS-485 and handle it accordingly.
 It manages out-of-range inputs and applies in-range data to the intended relay and status LED.
 If the sender device sends values that are not between `1` and `4`, the `readValue` variable will go through module operation and return the remainder from the integer division; this is an example of how to manage out-of-range data.

-The `RS485.receive()` function enables data reception via RS-485, then the `RS485.available()` function is used to identify if there is data available via RS-485 to read it; when data is available, the `RS485.read()` function will read the data and store it in the readValue variable.
-Finally, after managing the received data, the `RS485.noReceive()` function is used to disable data reception over RS-485:
+The `RS485.receive()` method enables data reception via RS-485, then the `RS485.available()` method is used to identify if there is data available via RS-485 to read it; when data is available, the `RS485.read()` method will read the data and store it in the readValue variable.
+Finally, after managing the received data, the `RS485.noReceive()` method is used to disable data reception over RS-485:

 ```arduino
 void loop() {